 Despite a huge amount of information available on-line, it is not possible to cover all, so only brief introduction is made.

-Based on knowledge from D 3.1 the consortium decided to start with solutions made from IBE (Inhouse sensors and solutions), AIT (HOMER) and MOB (InvisibleCare, SensorPlatform) and OpenSource RabbitMQ platform.
+Based on knowledge from D 3.1 the consortium decided to start with solutions made from IBE (Inhouse sensors and solutions), AIT (HOMER) and MOB (InvisibleCare, SensorPlatform), OpenSource RabbitMQ platform and OpenSource MQTT platform.